ContextPilot: Fast Long-Context Inference via Context Reuse: Context Deduplication

 \section{Context Deduplication}

-The context de-duplication mechanism has two goals: (1) eliminate contexts that share an exact prefix with previously processed ones whose KV caches are already stored, thereby minimizing redundant prefill computation; and (2) provide hints informing the LLM which content has been de-duplicated and where the corresponding information resides in the earlier context.
+The context de-duplication mechanism has two goals: (1) eliminate redundant content—both entire context blocks repeated across turns and shared content across distinct context blocks—whose KV caches are already stored, thereby minimizing redundant prefill computation; and (2) provide annotations informing the LLM which content has been de-duplicated and where the corresponding information resides in the earlier context.

+\autoref{alg:dedup} (\appref{apd:algorithms}) formalizes the full de-duplication procedure, which operates at two levels.
+The algorithm runs in $O(|C|)$ time, taking approximately 0.6~ms per request (\appref{apd:overhead})—negligible compared to prefill.

+\mypar{Context-block-level de-duplication} The context index maintains a per-conversation record of all context blocks processed in prior turns, populated when the first turn's context is aligned and inserted into the index (\autoref{sec:ordering}).
+Given a new context, the algorithm looks up these previously indexed blocks, identifies exact matches, and generates a location annotation for each duplicate.
+The current turn's blocks are then registered for future comparisons.

-\mypar{Context de-duplication algorithm} We illustrate the context de-duplication algorithm with an example.
-Consider a session where user C6 initially retrieves context $\{1,2,4\}$ in the first turn, which is stored in the index tree.
-In the second turn, after the multi-turn flag is activated, a new retrieval yields $\{1,5,2\}$.
-To remove duplicates, C6 follows its stored search path to the first-turn context $\{1,2,4\}$ and identifies $\{1,2\}$ as overlapping documents.
-These are filtered out, leaving only the novel document $\{5\}$ to be processed.
-The deduplicated document is appended to a copy of the first-turn context state for future comparisons, and the cumulative context length is updated accordingly.
-The algorithm runs in $O(N)$ time and incurs negligible overhead.
+We illustrate with an example.
+Consider a session where user C6 initially retrieves context $\{1,2,4\}$ in the first turn.
+During context alignment (\autoref{sec:ordering}), these blocks are inserted into the context index and recorded in C6's conversation history.
+In the second turn, a new query yields $\{1,5,2\}$.
+The algorithm queries the index's conversation record, identifies $\{1,2\}$ as already cached from the first turn, and replaces them with location annotations, leaving only the novel block $\{5\}$ to be fully processed.